 There’s only one theme that is consistent across all Communications Centers that I have visited: Outdated 9-1-1 infrastructure often leaves dispatchers with delayed, inaccurate, or unreliable location.

 Apple devices provide us with the best possible location on our smartphones every day.
+So, RapidSOS is bringing Apple device location to 911.
 We firmly believe that the best technology should be available to 9-1-1 when it matters the most.